iDairou/iDairou/README.md

 <h1 align="center">Hello 👋, I'm Andrej Kaczanowski</h1>
-<h3 align="center">A passionate frontend developer.
+<h3 align="center">A passionate front-end developer.
 I am committed to gaining more and more experience in coding.
-I am open-minded and highly motivated to take an internship or work towards frontend development.</h3>
+I am open-minded and highly motivated to take an internship or work towards front-end development.</h3>

 *<h4>How would I describe myself?</h4>*